AntBezr/pokedex2.0/README.md

 - ReactJs
 - Css
-- axios
+- Axios

 ## Setup and usage

-Choose the generation of pokemon and the page will show all pokemons of this generation.
+Choose the generation of Pokemon and the page will show all Pokemons of this generation.
-Additionally if you looking for certain pokemon you can find it with it's name in search bar
+Additionally, if you looking for a certain Pokemon you can find it with it's name in the search bar

 Live page will be [here]()